 Why Is Seasoning Important

-Cleaning a new appliance may sound obnoxious, but it’s extremely important to do that.
+Cleaning a new appliance may sound obnoxious, but it’s extremely important to do.
 Imagine any factory residue sitting inside the cooking chamber and your food absorbs that.

 Your first smoked meal is not going to make you happy.
 This is the first and foremost reason to season your smoker.
 To remove anything that’s not supposed to be there.

 Anything unwanted left by the manufacturer will also make your food smell bad.
-Seasoning helps to remove foul odors and make your smoker easy to use.
+Seasoning helps to remove foul odors and makes your smoker easy to use.

 The second reason for seasoning is, it extends your smoker’s life.
 Seasoning creates a layer inside the chamber that prevents rusting your smoker.
 So, you’re increasing your smoker durability by investing a little bit of time and effort.